 For students with Intermediate II or above, you are required to do the Spanish-language track

-The BC on-site coordinator organizes an orientation program upon arrival in Madrid.
+The BC resident director organizes an orientation program upon arrival in Madrid.
 The orientation includes tours of the city and universities and provides practical information about living in Madrid.

-In addition to regular university course work, BC students are strongly encouraged to take the Spanish culture course taught in English by the BC on-site coordinator.
-The course integrates field trips with class work and is designed to improve language skills.
+In addition to regular university course work, BC students are strongly encouraged to take the Spanish culture course taught in English by the BC resident director.
+The course integrates field trips with class work.
 Students can be assigned tutors to assist with discipline-specific university classes.

 Dr. Ana Peláez